BrighterCommand/Brighter/docs/adr/0010-brighter-semantic-conventions.md

 * messaging.destination.partition.id: what is the partition id?
 * messaging.message.body.size: what is the size of the message payload?

-We may also wish to make the payload available on request (although not part of the Semantic Conventions).
+We may also wish to make the payload available (although it is not part of the Semantic Conventions).

 * messaging.message.body: what is the message payload?
+* messaging.message.headers: what are the message headers?

+We should check Activity.IsAllDataRequested and only add the attributes if it is.
+Likely options we would need:

+* MessageInformation (message.*) => what is the message?
+* MessageBody => (message.body)what is the message body?
+* MessageHeaders => (message.headers) what is the metadata of the message?

-### Service Activator Performer
+### Performer

-The Service Activator Performer creates a span for each message that it processes.

-#### Consumer
+The Peformer (message pump) acts as a Consumer.
 There are existing [Messaging](https://opentelemetry.io/docs/specs/semconv/messaging/messaging-spans/) Semantic Conventions for a Consumer.

+#### Spans

+A Performer should create a span for each message that it processes.

 * Receive Message via a pull => span name: "<channel> receive" span kind: consumer
 * Process Message via a push  => span name: "<channel> process" span kind: consumer

+We don't create the span until we begin to process the message i.e. not when we read into Brighter's local buffer, but when we retrieve a message from that buffer.
+This means that the span is created outside of the transport and within the message pump.

-We will have to ask the specific channel implementation for a transport for:
+We will have to ask the transport for the operation the span is performing:

 * Recieve or Process: was the message obtained by push or pull?

+This is because this will vary by the capabilities of the transport.As this information is static, we can enhance the channel with this information.

+#### Attributes

+The Semantic Conventions for Messaging Systems provides a common set of attributes for messaging systems.
+There are both Required and Recommended attributes.
+We should always set the Required attributes and offer the Recommended attributes.
+We should make it possible to control the amount of attributes we set by only setting the Recommended attributes if the user has requested them.

+A number of attributes will need to be retrieved from the transport, as they are specific to the transport and not available on the message itself:

 * messaging.operation: an attribute that describes the above (also used in the name)
 * messaging.system: what broker did we obtain the message from?
 * server.address: what is the address of that broker

-The span is not created when read into any cache but only when made available to the consumer i.e. within the Performer itself.
+As this information is dynamic the other we should put it into the header bag when reading from the broker and retrieve it from there when creating the span.

+We should check Activity.IsAllDataRequested and only add the attributes if it is.
+Likely options we would need:

+* MessageInformation (message.*) => what is the message?
+* MessageBody => (message.body)what is the message body?
+* MessageHeaders => (message.headers) what is the metadata of the message?
+* ServerInformation => (server.*) what is the server information?

 ### Brighter Usage of External Storage